pixelpoems/silverstripe-search/README.md

 Please [create an issue](https://github.com/pixelpoems/silverstripe-search/issues) for any bugs you've found, or features you're missing.

-## Todo
+## Credits
-- Give credits to feather icons
+Search and Close icons from Feather Icons - https://feathericons.com/